siouan/frontend-gradle-plugin/README.md

 gradlew build
 ```

-If the frontend application is packaged with a Java backend into a single artifact, take a look at
+If the frontend application shall be packaged in a Java artifact, take a look at [this guide](#how-to-assemble-a-frontend-and-a-java-backend-into-a-single-artifact)
-[this guide](#how-to-assemble-a-frontend-and-a-java-backend-into-a-single-artifact) to assemble the frontend and the
+to configure frontend and backend applications assembling.
-backend together.

 #### Use Node/NPM/Yarn apart from Gradle